jenkiim/portfolio-jennifer/docs/assignments/assignment4.md

 responses: set Response

+title: responses -> one String

 content: responses -> one String

 author: responses -> one Author

-target: responses -> one Target
+target: responses -> one Item
 <!--
 **actions:**